-The Board of Directors ("Board") of Minda Global Berhad ("Minda Global" or "the Company" - can we change to "the Organisation") is committed to uphold the high standards of corporate governance throughout Minda Global and its subsidiaries ("the Group" - can we change to "the Organisation) with the ultimate objective of realising long-term shareholder value while taking into account the interest of other stakeholders.
-This Corporate Governance Overview Statement ("Statement") sets out a summary of the corporate governance practices undertaken by the Group during the financial year ended 31 December 2020 ("FY2020") which takes guidance from the three (3) key Corporate Governance principles set out in the Malaysian Code on Corporate Governance 2017 ("MCCG 2017").
+The Board of Directors ("Board") of Minda Global Berhad ("Minda Global" or "the Company") is committed to uphold the high standards of corporate governance throughout Minda Global and its subsidiaries ("the Group") with the ultimate objective of realising long- term shareholder value while taking into account the interest of other stakeholders.
+This Corporate Governance Overview Statement ("Statement") sets out a summary of the corporate governance practices undertaken by the Group during the financial year ended 31 December 2021 ("FY2021") which takes guidance from the key Corporate Governance principles set out in the Malaysian Code on Corporate Governance 2021 ("MCCG 2021").

-The Statement is prepared in compliance with the Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Securities") and is to be read in conjunction with the Corporate Governance Report for the FY2020, which is made available on the Company's website at www.mindaglobal.com.my.
-The said Corporate Governance Report provides the details on how the Group has applied each corporate governance practice, any departure thereof and alternative measure being in place within the Group during the FY2020.
-The Board considers that the Group has mostly complied throughout the year with the principles of MCCG 2017.
+The Statement is prepared in compliance with the Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Securities") and is to be read in conjunction with the Corporate Governance Report for the FY2021, which is made available on the Company's website at https://mindaglobal.com.my/.
+The said Corporate Governance Report provides the details on how the Group has applied each corporate governance practice, any departure thereof and alternative measure being in place within the Group during the financial year ended 31 December 2021.